phargogh/2021-nci-ndr-sherlock/README.md

   be executed in parallel, once they are ready.
 I haven't tried this, of course, but it seems like a good idea, especially for larger files that need some time to copy/transfer.
+    * It's worth noting that although Sherlock nodes appear to be able to use Infiniband among the cluster, I've only gotten 1Gb/s upload speeds to google cloud.
+This means that if the pipeline doesn't include tasks for uploading files as we go, we'll necessarily spend a fair amount of time waiting on the network at the end of the run and we could spend hours only uploading files.
 * `pygeoprocessing` uses tempfiles and temporary directories for a lot of its computation, and those files are generally written somewhere on the local filesystem.
 Setting the environment variable `TMPDIR=$L_SCRATCH` will allow